KILTprotocol/kilt-workshop-101/README.md

 ✔ Use the KILT SDK to write onto and read from the KILT blockchain.

-❌ Not get in touch with our KILT anonymous credentials.
+❌ We will not introduce our KILT anonymous credentials just yet.
 But don't worry: There will be a tutorial for this very soon!

 Ready?
 Let's go!